 age, education, work experience, language skills, job offer, adaptability (read on to learn details)

 spouse factors, skill transferability, core human capital factors, bonus points

 How Points for Canada Immigration are Calculated?

-Canada migration point calculator is a simple and straightforward way that makes use of six selection factors Canada to calculate your Canadian PR points.
+Canada migration point calculator is a simple tool that makes use of six selection factors Canada to calculate your PR points.